heatweb/heat-network/README.md

 * camelCase naming.
 * 5 levels of MQTT topic for a network (networkId / publisherId / deviceId / dataType / key).
 * Underscore [_] character not to be used in naming.
 It is reserved for replacing [/] character in non MQTT systems.
-* Each device will be assigned the following standard sub-topics:
+* Each device will be assigned the following standard sub-topics:<br>
-** ... / stat / state = on, off, ok, warning, or alarm
+  ... / stat / state = on, off, ok, warning, or alarm<br>
-** ... / stat / alarms = the total number of current alarms
+  ... / stat / alarms = the total number of current alarms